 1.What are your hours and days of operation?

 The Animal Shelter is open Monday through Friday from 11:00 am until 5:30 pm and Saturday from 9:30 am until 4:00 pm.
-The Animal Shelter is closed on Sundays and most holidays.
+The Animal Shelter is closed on Sundays and Holidays.
+The shelter stops all adoptions 30 minutes before we close to allow us to do last minute feedings and cleaning.

 2.Where is the Animal Shelter located?